madmenyo/arkaclone/readme.md

 ## Credits

-Game assets downloaded from http://opengameart.com and created by Buch<br/>
+Game assets Breakout set downloaded from http://opengameart.com and created by Buch<br/>
 Font Power Pixel-7 downloaded from http://dafont.com and created by Style-7<br/>